tagtag

 Written by: Michael A. Rose and Gregory Hach

-There are many different types of construction accidents, many of which can result in severe or fatal injuries.
+There are many construction accidents, many of which can result in severe or fatal injuries.
 Some of the most commonly-reported job site accidents include:

 • Falls from height